ScilifelabDataCentre/pathogens-portal/content/english/_index.md

 plotly: true
 ---

-The *Swedish COVID-19 & Pandemic Preparedness Data Portal* provides information about available datasets, resources, and services to support researchers working on topics relevant to pandemic preparedness in all Swedish research institutions.
-The portal is operated by the [SciLifeLab Data Centre](https://scilifelab.se/data/) and partners.
-Contributions from the community are [most welcome](/contribute/).
+The *Swedish COVID-19 & Pandemic Preparedness Data Portal* is a hub for data, tools, services, and other resources centred around COVID-19 and pandemic preparedness in Sweden.

+The Portal is involved in multiple projects, platforms, and initiatives.
+It is the Swedish node of the [European COVID-19 Data Platform](https://www.covid19dataportal.org).
+It is a pillar of the [SciLifeLab Pandemic Laboratory Preparedness (PLP) Program](https://www.scilifelab.se/capabilities/pandemic-laboratory-preparedness/).
+It is also part of a partnership with the [Horizon BY-COVID project](https://by-covid.org).

+The Portal is operated by the [SciLifeLab Data Centre](https://scilifelab.se/data/) and partners.
+To learn more about us, including meeting the team and our new **EDITORIAL BOARD**, see our [about page](/about/).
+We welcome contributions from the community, and you can[contribute](/contribute/) in multiple ways.